rur/treetop-client/API.markdown

 | Param             | Type    | Details                                          |
 |-------------------|---------|--------------------------------------------------|
 | config            | `Object`  | Object treetop component config                  |

+#### Throws

+`Error`: If the library has already been initialized intentionally or implicitly with a call to any API method.

 #### Configuration properties: